What cookies are?

 Some of our other cookies may be used to measure conversion events as well.
 For example, DoubleClick and Google Analytics cookies may also be used for this purpose.

 |Google Analytics |

 |Google Analytics is Google’s analytics tool that helps website and app owners to understand how their visitors engage with their properties.
 It may use a set of cookies to collect information and report website usage statistics without personally identifying individual visitors to Google.
 The main cookie used by Google Analytics is the ‘__ga’ cookie.|

-In addition to reporting website usage statistics, Google Analytics can also be used, together with some of the advertising cookies described above, to help show more relevant ads on Google properties (like Google Search) and across the web.
+Google Analytics is not used (together with the advertising cookies described above) to help show more relevant ads on Google properties (like Google Search) or across the web.